TomasVotruba/tomasvotruba.com/packages/blog/data/2019/2019-12-23-5-things-i-improve-when-i-get-to-new-repository.md

     Imagine it like a working desk.
 But not your usual stable place where you work every day. **Instead, you are assigned to a new desk of a former employee, who worked in the company for 5 years and as a bonus - it was the CTO**.
 For you, it's a mess.

     What is the first thing we do?
 We'll **prepare it for hard work**.
-tweet: "New Post on #php 🐘 blog: 5 Things I Improve when I Get to new Repository"
 ---

 I get to 2-3 new projects/week and during the last couple of years I've noticed **I repeat the same preparing process before work itself**.
 It makes me much more effective and creates a very intuitive environment to work in.